 by Linda Rodriguez

 I’m a big believer in using all the help technology and professional writing books and programs can give me in writing.
 I’ve tried using all kinds of workbooks, charts, and forms in working on a novel.
-I’m even exploring Scrivener-type software programs for use in writing my next book.
+I’m even now learning to use Scrivener to write my next book.
 I’m hardly on the cutting edge, but I’m also not one of the “if it was good enough for Hemingway, it’s good enough for me” types.
 Still, sometimes we look around and find simple everyday solutions to our problems, and it would be silly not to take advantage of them.

 One of the most useful tools I’ve found in writing a novel is the simple, old-fashioned list.
 If you’re like me, you use lists to remind you what you need to do during the day, what you need to pack for a trip, what you need to buy at the grocery store, and dozens of other mundane projects, large and small.
 It’s easy to assume we need something more sophisticated for this complex novel (for novels are all more or less complex) that we’re trying to hold in our heads and build on paper.
 However, I’ve discovered that simple lists can help in several ways with making that story in our head a reality in print.